 - Drug paraphernalia

-Substance Abuse Treatment Options for Addicted Athletes
+Substance Misuse Treatment Options for Addicted Athletes

 It can be difficult for athletes to admit they need help.
 A lifetime of competing may cause you to believe that asking for help is a sign of weakness.
 But addiction is more than just a lack of willpower.
 It’s a serious health condition that requires medically based treatment.

 The right recovery program can turn your life and career around.
-Whether you’re looking for an inpatient program or outpatient care that doesn’t take you off the field, Gateway Foundation provides evidence-based treatment that works.
+Whether you’re looking for an inpatient program or outpatient care that doesn’t take you off the field, Gateway provides evidence-based treatment that works.

 We know that one size does not fit all.
 That’s why we design a personalized approach to your care based on your specific needs.
 This ensures the best possible experience and positive outcome.

-If you’re looking for substance abuse treatment as an athlete, contact Gateway Foundation today to discuss your individualized treatment options.
+If you’re looking for substance abuse treatment as an athlete, contact Gateway today to discuss your individualized treatment options.